forestgrape/coronavirus/controlling.md

 > #### Government Support
 > Temporary support for individuals I consider necessary not to disrupt livelihoods.
 Additionally support for those who need/want to reorganize can be adequate.
 General notes on support and thoughts how to take the corona-situation as an opportunity to reform the economical systems on the [economics page](./economics.md).
 >
 > Some businesses will mainly be closed to break waves (e.g. gastronomy) while other businesses likely are reduced or closed for the foreseeable future (long distance traveling, large scale events).
+>
-Restrictions are dependent on the local situation and on the weighting of all costs.
+> As noted restrictions are dependent on the local situation and on the weighting/prioritizing of the benefits and costs.

 ### Corona Conform Skiing
 [**in work**]